HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Validity Period

--   Definition: The time frame during which this gender identity applies to the person.
+-   Definition: The time frame during which this Gender Identity applies to the person.
 May be just an initial dateTime.

 -   Usage note: Validity period may be overlapping in the case of